top of page

 Can my therapy dog go everywhere with me?

-Therapy dogs are able to visit facilities that allow scheduled visits.
+Therapy dogs can visit facilities that allow scheduled visits.
 Unlike service dogs, they are not guaranteed legal access to all public places, and their visits must be approved.

 bottom of page